How laboratory patterns, temperature, complement, and clonality converge

 - IgG that is usually negative or only weakly positive

-Mixed DAT patterns require careful interpretation.
-True IgG plus C3 positivity raises the possibility of mixed autoimmune hemolytic anemia, which carries different diagnostic and therapeutic implications.11
+By contrast, mixed DAT patterns require careful interpretation.
+True IgG plus C3 positivity raises the possibility of mixed autoimmune hemolytic anemia, which carries different diagnostic and therapeutic implications.10

 Cold agglutinins: presence is not disease

 Cold agglutinins are common in the general population, particularly at low titers.
 CAD should not be diagnosed based on their presence alone.
-Clinical relevance depends on antibody behavior and downstream complement effects.13
+Clinical relevance depends on antibody behavior and downstream complement effects.12

-Clinically significant CAD usually involves monoclonal IgM, with antibody activity at physiologic temperatures playing a dominant role.15
+Clinically significant CAD usually involves monoclonal IgM, with antibody activity at physiologic temperatures playing a dominant role.14

 Thermal amplitude: the most underused diagnostic concept

-Thermal amplitude, the highest temperature at which the antibody binds red cells, is the strongest predictor of clinical significance.
-It explains seasonal variability, persistence of symptoms after cold exposure, and poor correlation between antibody titer and disease severity.16
+Thermal amplitude, the highest temperature at which the antibody binds red cells, is a major determinant of clinical significance and generally correlates better with pathogenicity than titer alone.
+It explains seasonal variability, persistence of symptoms after cold exposure, and poor correlation between antibody titer and disease severity.15

-Antibodies active near core body temperature are typically pathogenic and correlate with greater hemolysis and symptom burden.17 The reason is anatomical: higher thermal amplitude means IgM binding persists at temperatures encountered beyond the periphery, expanding the zone where complement can be activated and making hemolysis less dependent on extreme cold exposure alone.18
+Antibodies active near core body temperature are typically pathogenic and correlate with greater hemolysis and symptom burden.16 The reason is anatomical: higher thermal amplitude means IgM binding persists at temperatures encountered beyond the periphery, expanding the zone where complement can be activated and making hemolysis less dependent on extreme cold exposure alone.17

-A low-titer antibody active at higher temperatures may cause more severe disease than a high-titer antibody binding only at low temperatures, explaining why antibody quantity alone is misleading.19
+A low-titer antibody active at higher temperatures may cause more severe disease than a high-titer antibody binding only at low temperatures, explaining why antibody quantity alone is misleading.18

-When thermal amplitude testing is unavailable, clinical behavior serves as a surrogate, including persistence beyond winter months or symptoms triggered by mild cold exposure.20
+When thermal amplitude testing is unavailable, clinical behavior serves as a surrogate, including persistence beyond winter months or symptoms triggered by mild cold exposure.19

 Distinguishing primary CAD from secondary cold agglutinin syndrome

 This distinction alters diagnostic evaluation, prognosis, and management.
-Primary CAD is a chronic clonal disorder; secondary cold agglutinin syndromes are reactive and often transient.21
+Primary CAD is a chronic clonal disorder; secondary cold agglutinin syndromes occur in association with another condition, such as infection, autoimmune disease, or overt lymphoma.20

 - chronic course